playup/diff_matcher/README.md

 # => nil
 ```

-`:verbose=>true` shows only missing and additional items in the output
+`:quiet=>true` shows only missing and additional items in the output

 ``` ruby
 puts DiffMatcher::difference([Fixnum, 2], [1], :quiet=>true)